 The specific gravity of gold and silver will be unique and thus different from that of other metals.
 You can calculate the expected relative density of a coin made of a precious metal, then test it in real time using a set of scales, a container and some distilled water.

 Weigh the coin, then fill the container with the water and place it on the scales, before resetting the measurement to zero.
 Tie a small length of thread around the coin and slowly place it into the water until it is entirely beneath the surface, but not touching the bottom of the container.
 Take a note of the weight that has been added and then divide it by the ‘dry’ weight of the coin you took earlier.

 For gold, the specific gravity you are looking for is 19.3 for a completely pure sample.
 For silver, it’s 10.49.

 If you want to avoid all of the complications that come with trying to detect counterfeit coins under your own steam, the best option is to only buy from dealers that have a good reputation.

 This isn’t just about avoiding first-hand contact with con artists, but also about building up a trusting relationship with a company like Physical Gold which you can rely on for all your future precious metal investment needs.

 Most of all you should avoid coins that are being sold well below their market value, or being pushed upon you by a dealer who seems eager to get the sale over with as quickly as possible.
 The signals of an attempt to shift fake coins should be clear, so long as you are willing to look for them and don’t fall for a deal that’s too good to be true.

-Our experts know everything there is to know about gold and silver coins, so if you are thinking about investing and want more information, then the best option is to get in touch.
+Our experts know everything there is to know about gold and silver coins, such as Sovereigns and Britannias.
+So, if you are thinking about investing and want more information, then the best option is to get in touch.
 Make a quick phone call to 020 7060 9992 or email us for outstanding coin advice.